McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/BasisStateSpace.md

 </div>

-Returns only the unique states, but preserves
-        ordering and all of that unless explicitly allowed not to
+Returns only the unique states, but preserves ordering and all of that unless explicitly allowed not to
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.BasisStateSpace.as_sorted" class="docs-object-method">&nbsp;</a>
 ```python